May 2 - June 10, 2017

 More than 70 international public collective hold Jim Dine’s work, including the Art Institute of Chicago; the Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, D.C.; the Israel Museum, Jerusalem; Metropolitan Museum of Art, New York; Moderna Museet, Stockholm; Musée national d’art moderne, Centre Pompidou, Paris; Museum of Contemporary Art Chicago; Museum of Fine Arts, Boston; Museum of Modern Art, New York; National Gallery of Art, Washington, D.C.; San Francisco Museum of Modern Art; Solomon R. Guggenheim Museum, New York; Stedelijk Museum, Amsterdam; Tate Gallery, London, Walker Art Center, Minneapolis; and the Whitney Museum of American Art, New York.

-These exhibitions mark Dine’s eleventh and twelfth solo exhibitions with Richard Gray Gallery.
+These exhibitions mark Dine’s twelfth and thirteenth solo exhibitions with Richard Gray Gallery.
 Jim Dine has been exclusively represented by Richard Gray Gallery since 2016.